Healthy Homes Assessment Fernhill

 Home Assessments Fernhill for Rental Properties

-There are numerous things you should look for during a home assessment to see if your rental property is in compliance with the minimum requirements of the Healthy Homes Standard.
+There are a myriad of concerns to check when conducting a home evaluation to determine if your rental property meets all the basic requirements of Healthy Homes Standard.
 A few examples are:

-The repercussions of not having a Healthy home in relation to lawful Residential Tenancies Act and consequently being on the wrong side of the tenancy solutions ruling can be extremely costly for landlords and property managers.
-For expert guidance, contact us today and book your rental property house assessment.
+The consequences of not having an Healthy Home with regard to The Residential Tenancies Act and consequently getting on the wrong side of the tenancy services ruling can be extremely costly for landlords and property managers.
+For professional guidance, contact us today and book your rental properties home assessment.

 home assessments for rental properties